aurangau/MMSP2026/README.md

 ![Ringing Detection Map](RDR_Map/rdr_map.png)

-To measure the Sharpness Informed (SI) - PSNR, we first measure SI-MSE (Equation (2) in the paper) which is as follows.
+To measure the Sharpness Informed (SI) - PSNR, we first measure patch-wise SI-MSE (Equation (2) in the paper) which is as follows.

 $$
 \text{SI-MSE}(\tilde{I}, I) = \text{MSE}(\tilde{I}, I) \cdot \alpha^\rho
 $$

+We noticed that exponentiating $\alpha$ to $\rho$ results in better Pearson correlation between the metric (SI-PSNR) and Difference Mean Opinion Scores (DMOS).
+We perform the exponentiation experiment over two datasets - our proposed dataset and KADID-10K [2].